dustinpfister/blog_posts/_posts/express-middleware-example-read-write-file.md

 In this file I am creating and exporting an express router, and defining what will happen for all get and post requests when this middleware is used in a main app.js file with the app.use method.
 For get requests I am just simply reading the file and sending the data of that file or an empty string in the event of an error.
 For post requests I am parsing some incoming json and using the text property of that object sent from the client to write the contents of the file.

-In a more serious example I would do a better job handling errors, but for the sake of keping this post wimple I will not be getting into that here.
+In a more serious example I would do a better job handling errors, but for the sake of keeping this post wimple I will not be getting into that here.

 ## 3 - The App.js file

 Here I have the main app.js file of this example where I am requiring in express, and creating an instance of an app object as always.
+I am using the express.static built in middleware to host a public folder that contains the crude yet effective client system for this example.

 ```js
 let express = require('express'),